hellcastter/ukrainian-sentence-embeddings/README.md

 The active `form_triplets.py` samples a contextual anchor, a positive definition from its assigned meaning, and a negative definition from a different meaning **of the same lemma**.
 Augmented definitions are added to the appropriate pools.
 There is no hard-negative mining or in-batch negative objective in this default path.

-`MAX_SENTENCES_PER_MEANING=300` caps sampled source sentences and distributes a **target of 300 candidate triplet draws** across each nonempty meaning.
+`MAX_SENTENCES_PER_MEANING=100` caps sampled source sentences and distributes a **target of 100 candidate triplet draws** across each nonempty meaning.
+Commit `2b1f205` changed this constant from 300 to 100.
 The script tries unused combinations within each source sentence, then permits repeats once combinations are exhausted.
 The computed unique-combination cap is not used by the final loop.
-Failed target-word matches are skipped, so output can be below 300 rows per meaning and is not guaranteed unique.
+Failed target-word matches are skipped, so output can be below 100 rows per meaning and is not guaranteed unique.
 Meanings with zero contexts produce no rows.
-This differs from the manuscript's maximum of 100 unique triplets.
+The numeric cap now matches the manuscript, but the manuscript's uniqueness claim remains unresolved.

 Target indices are computed with the MPNet tokenizer before training.
 Only anchors have target indices in the default CSV; definitions use whole-input mean pooling.
 Changing the tokenizer requires rebuilding the indices.